-where the function, $f(r,\theta)$ in the numerator is an $r$ and $\theta$ dependent complicated function and we don't need to write to determine singularity of the geometry.
-This geometry posesses three singular points namely the initial big bang type singularity at $t=0$ , the ring singularity of Kerr-Newman solution at $\Sigma=0$, and also the horizon singularity at $\Delta=0$, which we will not discuss in this work.
-If we rescale the conformal time, we get the metric (\ref{Kerrmetric11}) in the cosmological frame as
+where the function, $f(r,\theta)$ in the numerator is an $r$ and $\theta $ dependent complicated function and its explicit expression is not needed to determine the singularity structure of the geometry.
+This geometry posesses three singular points, namely, the initial big bang type singularity at $\tau=0$, the ring singularity of Kerr-Newman solution at $\Sigma=0$, and also the horizon singularity at $\Delta=0$.
+These singularities also cause a singular fluid in which the energy density and pressure (\ref{energydensity}) diverge as well.
+If we rescale the conformal time, the line element (\ref{Kerrmetric11}) can be expressed as,

-Here the scale factor gives $a(t)=\sqrt{t}$, hence decelerating parameter becomes $q=1>0$ (where the integration constants are chosen to be unity as a convenience).
-This result shows that spacetime around a charged rotating object with mass $M$ and angular momentum $a$ is not accelerating but decelerating as we expect.
-The scalar field in this curved \textit{submanifold} does not yield the expansion to be accelerated.
+Here, the scale factor has the form $a\mathrm{(}t\mathrm{)=}\sqrt{t}$ hence, the deceleration parameter becomes $q=1$ (where the integration constants are chosen to be unity as a convenience).
+This result shows that the spacetime around a charged rotating object with mass $M$ and angular momentum $a$ is not accelerating but decelerating as we expect.
+The scalar field in this curved submanifold does not yield the expansion to accelerate.